 Road cycling shoes

-There is 4 types of fastening system:
+Four types of fastening system:

-Ratchet: Second on the list, the ratchet system offers a more precise adjustment and hold the foot tighter.
+- Ratchet: Second on the list, the ratchet system offers a more precise adjustment and hold the foot tighter.
 It is also easy to tighten while riding.
-However, it requires two hands to loosen making it impossible to do while riding.
+However, it requires two hands to loosen, making it impossible to do while riding.

-Laces: although considered old fashion, the laces have made a small come-back as they allow to fine tune the fit of the shoe through its entire length.
+- Laces: although considered old fashion, the laces have made a small come-back as they allow to fine tune the fit of the shoe through its entire length.
 However, it takes longer to put on and cannot be adjusted on the go.

 Mountain Biking Shoes